A/N: I own nothing. The purpose of this fic is pure pleasure for the writer, and hopefully, for the readers.

 "Why, Ron?"
 Harry taunted, "So you can kiss your long-molared, bushy-haired, Little-Miss-Know-it-all girlfriend?"

 There was a noise as if a whip had just cracked on a horse's back, and Ron crumpled in a heap to the ground.
 He looked up quickly.
 Harry was clutching his cheek.
 Hermione stood in front of him, eyes blazing.
 Harry staggered backwards and tripped against someone.
 Harry turned around to find himself face to face with Ginny Weasley.
 Harry's eyes widened as he saw Ginny standing there, white-faced, her hands shaking in fury.
 Harry regained his composure, picked up Ron's wand, which had been lying on the floor, and thrust it at Ginny.
-"At least that's brand new in your family," he said in a horrible, sarcastic voice.
-His next words stayed etched in Ron's memory to this day.
+"It's about the only useful thing here," he said in a horrible, sarcastic voice.

 Harry did not speak to them on the Express.
 Neither did he even look at the Weasleys as he trudged across the platform to meet his podgy uncle.

-Suddenly there was a soft tap on the door.
-Ron went to the door, his wand held aloft.
+Suddenly there was a soft tap on the door to the Black ancestral home.
+Ron answered the knock with his wand held aloft.
 "Hermione?" he whispered.

 "What's my favourite colour?"